gardner711/lease-sentry/specifications/contracts/857384-enabler.md

 - GET method
 - /contract path
 - Supports sorting, filtering, and paging
-- Requires the user id from the bearer token
+- Requires the user id from the JWT

 Returns a list of contract documents from the contract container in cosmos db by its user id